Conference on College Composition and Communication

-The Conference on College Composition and Communication (CCCC, often referred to as "Four Cs" or "Cs") is a national professional association of college and university writing instructors in the United States.
+The Conference on College Composition and Communication (CCCC, often referred to as "Four Cs" or "Cs") was a national professional association of college and university writing instructors in the United States.
 The CCCC formed in 1949 as a conference of the National Council of Teachers of English (NCTE).
-CCCC is the largest organization dedicated to writing research, theory, and teaching worldwide.
+CCCC was the largest organization dedicated to writing research, theory, and teaching worldwide.
+The association was an active organization within NCTE from its formation until 2026.
+The decision to de-charter CCCC, which resulted in swift and critical pushback from its members, was announced by NCTE on July 20, 2026.

 Publications

-The CCCC currently publishes the following journals: College Composition and Communication, College Composition and Communication Online, the Studies in Writing and Rhetoric Series, and FORUM: Issues About Part-Time and Contingent Faculty.
+The CCCC currently publishes the following journals: College Composition and Communication, the Studies in Writing and Rhetoric Series, and FORUM: Issues About Part-Time and Contingent Faculty.
 Previously, the CCCC also published Bibliography of Composition and Rhetoric, from 1984 to 1999.

 College Composition and Communication (CCC) is a quarterly journal that seeks to promote scholarship, research, and the teaching of writing at the collegiate level.
 Back issues can be accessed through the CCCC website.
 The CCCC also publishes the College Composition and Communication Online (CCC Online) journal, which focuses on Web-based text and digital research, and their website offers the CCC Online Archive, a tool that can be used to search the CCC.

 The CCCC co-publishes the Studies in Writing and Rhetoric (SWR) book series with WAC Clearinghouse, which focuses on researching the history of teaching and studying writing and rhetoric, as well as highlighting the diversity of the members involved in these communities.

 FORUM: Issues About Part-Time and Contingent Faculty is published twice a year and can be found in CCC and Teaching English in the Two-Year College (TETYC).
 Publishing about the realities and perspectives of professionals involved in the field of college composition is the journal's focus.

 From 1984 to 1999, the CCCC published Bibliography of Composition and Rhetoric.
 An archive to its content is linked to by the CCCC website and hosted on ibiblio.